idolpx/iOSDump/README.md

 # iOSDump
 Dump contents of an iOS device iTunes backup

-This project was intended to get me failiar with [Kivy](https://kivy.org) and also to help me learn how data is stored in an iTunes backup file.
+This project was intended to get me failiar with programming in Python & [Kivy](https://kivy.org) and also to help me learn how data is stored in an iTunes backup file.

 The goal was to dump all of the data from a backup of an iOS device along with an HTML/CSS user interface to simulate the device in a browser to be able to access all of the extracted data.